Tensor Network Decoding Beyond 2D: Introduction

 In~\Cref{sec:approxcontract} we propose a technique for approximate contraction of both detector and generator TNs: Sweep a two-dimensional TN from one side of the 3D TN to the other, contracting the tensors that are encountered along the way layer-by-layer, all while continuously truncating the bond dimensions of the 2D network to keep it below a given threshold.
 This can be seen as a higher-dimensional generalization of the sweep-line algorithm used in~\cite{chubb_general_2021}.
 Unlike the case of sweeping with an MPS, one cannot define a canonical form for a 2D tensor network that includes loops, making it difficult to realize a numerically well-behaved truncation scheme.
 We make use of the \emph{simple update} technique~\cite{jahromi_universal_2019,corboz_simulation_2010,jiang_accurate_2008}, commonly used in the condensed matter community to simulate the time evolution of spin chains.
 The idea is to keep track of a rank-one approximation of the environment of each tensor in the loopy tensor network, which allows for a more accurate truncation.
 This method was recently shown to be sufficient for fast and highly accurate simulations of 2D quantum systems with more than a thousand qubits~\cite{patra_efficient_2023}.
 Its theoretical justification lies in the fact that it makes the loopy network approach the \emph{Vidal gauge} when the applied gates are close enough to the identity~\cite{tindall_gauging_2023}.

 In~\Cref{sec:results} we present the results of numerical simulations of TN decoding.
 First, we consider independent bit- and phase-flip noise on the unrotated 3D surface code, differentiating the stabilizers into the \emph{point sector} of weight-six $X$-type stabilizers and the \emph{loop sector} of weight-four $Z$-type stabilizers.
 Note that decoding the point sector can equivalently be regarded as decoding the 2D surface code with a phenomenological noise model~\cite{dennis_topological_2002}.
 These two sectors are decoded with detector and generator TNs, respectively.
-As shown in~\Cref{fig:threshold_z,fig:threshold_x}, TN decoding outperforms the state of the art in both sectors, namely minimum-weight perfect matching for the point sector~\cite{wangConfinementHiggsTransitionDisordered2003} and BP+OSD for the loop sector~\cite{quintavalle_single-shot_2021}.
+As shown in~\Cref{fig:threshold_z,fig:threshold_x}, TN decoding outperforms the minimum-weight perfect matching decoder for the point sector~\cite{wangConfinementHiggsTransitionDisordered2003} and BP+OSD for the loop sector.
+To our knowledge, BP+OSD is the state of the art for the loop sector~\cite{quintavalle_single-shot_2021}.
 In a second step, we consider depolarizing noise on the unrotated 3D surface code, which involves both the point and loop sector in a correlated manner.
 We find that the detector TN decoder performs considerably better than the generator TN.
 As depicted in~\Cref{fig:threshold_depol}, it also significantly improves over the existing state-of-the-art decoder, which is BP+OSD~\cite{huang_tailoring_2022}.